aconbere/clojure-vignette/README.md

 ## Presence

-In order to form the network each Vignette node announces itself to at least one known node when coming online by sending a storage message of the form `{ "n:<host>:<port> { 0 <timestamp> }}`.
+In order to form the network each Vignette node announces itself to at least one known node when coming online by sending a storage message of the form `{ "n:<host>:<port> { 0 <timestamp> } "full" true}`.
 This is sufficient to percolate this knowledge to much of the network.
 Every time t nodes will rebroadcast their presence to a sample of their known nodes.
 It should be expected that nodes that have not heard from eachother in sufficient time will stop sending updates that direction.

 ## Usage